BYO-UPM/HUPA_database/data/HUPA_db/README.md

     * healthy      -> healthy speakers
     * pathological -> speakers with a voice disorder

-Examples:
+Examples (50 kHz version):
 001_0_M_20_healthy.wav
 045_0_F_22_healthy.wav
 001_113_M_45_pathological.wav
 010_212_F_23_pathological.wav

 In these examples:

 * 0 indicates absence of pathology (healthy).
 * 113, 212, etc. are pathology codes used in the HUPA_db metadata.

+For the **25 kHz version**, the files retain the **original filenames** used in the first distributed versions of the corpus.

-## 4. REFERENCE METADATA FILE: HUPA_db.xlsx
+## 4. REFERENCE METADATA SPREADSHEET: HUPA_db.xlsx

-The HUPA database is documented and linked to the audio files via the Excel file:
+The HUPA database is documented and linked to the audio files via the spreadsheet:

 ```
 HUPA_db.xlsx
 ```

-This workbook contains four sheets:
+This spreadsheet contains four worksheets:

 ```
 - Intro
-- Normals
+- Healthy
 - Pathological
 - Pathology classification
 ```

-### 4.1 Sheet "Normals"
+### 4.1 Worksheet "Healthy"

 * One row per recording from a healthy speaker.
 * Key columns:

   * File name

-    * Final .wav file name in the database (RRR_PATIENTCODE_SEX_AGE_CONDITION.wav).
+    * New coded filename used in the 50 kHz version (RRR_PATIENTCODE_SEX_AGE_CONDITION.wav).
-    * It matches exactly the names of the audio files stored under "healthy".
+    * It matches exactly the names of the audio files stored under `healthy/50 kHz`.

+  * Original file name

+    * Original filename preserved in the 25 kHz version.
+    * It matches exactly the audio files stored under `healthy/25 kHz` and corresponds to the naming convention used in earlier distributed copies of the corpus.

   * Sampling frequency  (first column)

-  * Sampling frequency  (second column)
+  * Sampling frequency2  (second column)

     * Two sampling-frequency fields, one per column.
     * They store the sampling rate information for each recording (e.g. for different